rmoughan/EEG/README.md

 # EEG
-EEG Software built using Processing while working on developing a Brain Machine Interface
+EEG Software built using Processing (a Java Library that adds drawing tools) while working on developing a Brain Machine Interface